misterkedan/vesuna/README.md

 ![Preview](cover.jpg)

-Vesuna is a small utiliy to generate and use memorable random seeds.
+Vesuna is a tiny utiliy library, to generate and use memorable random seeds.

 [Demo](https://pierrekeda.github.io/vesuna/)
 Note that the generated background will always be the same for a given seed, despite being pseudorandomly generated.
 Typing "vesuna" in the "seed" input will give the exact same outcome as above.